riri-rari/BLRM-BR_BOIN-BF/BOIN+BF/README.md

 #### decision()

 The decision function is devoted to consult the table of decisions (reference\_general.
 Computed with the BOIN::get.boundary() function or the get\_boundaries() function under the same priors scenario) at the current number of patients.
 The function then outputs the decision (change) that can take four values: 1 = 'ESCALATE', 2 = 'STAY', 3 = 'DESCALATE', 4 = 'ELIMINATE'.
+The function takes care of the review from FDA https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.fda.gov/media/155364/download&ved=2ahUKEwjDpImqjfuFAxVLSfEDHaEXBFgQFnoECBMQAQ&usg=AOvVaw2gMeg-rLC1ZMSKTZqx1dBa

 #### backfill_patients()